glewe/codi/README.md

 ## What is CODI?

-**CODI** is a PHP application boilerplate based based on the CodeIgniter 4 framework, enriched by several useful public web application modules.
+**CODI** is a PHP application boilerplate based on the CodeIgniter 4 framework, enriched by several useful public web application modules.
-It is an "_opinionated boilerplate_" with Bootstrap 5 visuals offering user, group and role management as well as the integration of Lewe CI4-Auth for authentication and authorization and Lewe CI4-Lic for license management.
-The separate repositories for that latter two will not be further meintained.
+It is an "_opinionated boilerplate_" with Bootstrap 5 visuals offering user, group and role management as well as the integration of
+Lewe CI4-Auth for authentication and authorization and Lewe CI4-Lic for license management.
+The separate repositories for that latter two will not be further maintained.

 ## Server Requirements